geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 Cool, okay.
 Next is drivers.
 Yeah, so marriage check here this week.

 ##### **Nimlgen** [[00:35:59](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2159)]
-So the Lama runs fine now, the My300.
+So the LLaMA runs fine now, the My300.
 So it's about 100 tokens with BMICOS4.
 It used to be about 25 or so.
-So...
+So..
 So yeah.
 So yeah, this week I'll focus on the CPU threading.
 So I hope that Viz timeline will emerge pretty soon

 ##### **Geohot** [[00:36:27](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2187)]
 because I'll need it.